 Slide on your hiking boots and head off on this challenging day hike through a regenerating post-burn forest and up a rocky rugged pass to a lovely meadow at the top.
 This is the perfect place to eat lunch, where you can spot Shadow Lake and Egypt Lake in neighbouring Banff National Park.

 How do I get to the Hawk Creek and Ball Pass trailhead?
-Take Highway 93 east from Radium Hot Springs for 72 km to Floe Lake parking lot.
+Take Highway 93 east from Radium Hot Springs for 72 kilometres to Floe Lake parking lot.

 Have you explored these trails in Kootenay National Park?